-The Company's deferred tax liabilities include liabilities related to differences in book and tax depreciation based on the carrying value of certain assets for financial reporting purposes versus the basis of such assets for income tax reporting purposes and liabilities related to the future income tax cost of repatriating the unremitted earnings of certain subsidiaries, none of which are considered permanently reinvested.
-If unforeseen law changes or other facts and circumstances cause a change in expectations regarding the future tax cost of repatriating these earnings, the resulting adjustments to the deferred tax balances could have a material effect on the Company's consolidated financial statements.
+The Company's deferred tax liabilities as of December 31, 2024, include liabilities related to differences in book and tax depreciation based on the carrying value of certain assets for financial reporting purposes versus the basis of such assets for income tax reporting purposes and liabilities related to the future income tax cost of repatriating the undistributed foreign earnings of certain subsidiaries, to the extent such earnings are not considered indefinitely reinvested.
+If unforeseen law changes or other facts and circumstances cause a change in expectations regarding the future tax cost of repatriating these foreign earnings, the resulting adjustments to the deferred tax balances could have a material effect on the Company's consolidated financial statements.
+During the year ended December 31, 2024, a favorable change in the applicable tax rate within a specific jurisdiction reduced the Company's deferred tax liabilities by \$4.2 million.